 You may have reservations about using financial literacy lesson plans from a credit card company.
 However, Practical Money Skills provides sound and accurate information on how students can handle their personal finances.

 If you still have your doubts, you can read through the teacher’s guide provided with every lesson from Practical Money Skills.

 Or you can take a look at an educational organization to find financial literacy lesson plans middle school students can learn from.

-The National Education Association is an American foundation that includes millions of individuals across all 50 states.
+The National Education Association is a teachers' organization that includes millions of individuals across all 50 states.